medialab/medialab.github.com/publications/collaborativeHumanities@DHnord/presentation.md

 ---
 ## Data sprints

-To build visual exploration of complex datasets we organize **interdisciplinary** design workshops :
+To build visual exploration of complex datasets we organize **interdisciplinary** design workshops:

 - Social Sciences and/or Humanities
-- Engeniery & Data Science
+- Engineery & Data Science
 - Information and Interactive Design

 <br>